 Our analysis uncovers a previously unnoticed importance of liberalization in the service sector.
 In our framework, the liberalization of the trade in services reduces the fixed cost of service FDI, and the liberalization of the trade in goods reduces the tariff.
-We demonstrate that the liberalization of the trade in goods, if not accompanied see the second last paragraph of this section.

-by the liberalization of service FDI, may hurt consumers and reduce world welfare, and that the negative welfare effect is mitigated and eventually turned into a positive one as the liberalization of service FDI makes progress.
+We demonstrate that the liberalization of the trade in goods, if not accompanied by the liberalization of service FDI, may hurt consumers and reduce world welfare, and that the negative welfare effect is mitigated and eventually turned into a positive one as the liberalization of service FDI makes progress.
 In other words, the liberalization of service FDI can convert a welfare-reducing trade liberalization into a welfare-enhancing trade liberalization.
 Interestingly, the liberalization of service FDI improves welfare even when it does not induce the foreign firm to actually undertake service FDI, because a reduction of the fixed cost of service FDI lowers the service price that the domestic firm can charge.
-We believe that these are important policy implications, given that post-production services consist of an important subclass of services.4
+We believe that these are important policy implications, given that post-production services consist of an important subclass of services, and that foreign firms' difficulties in undertaking post-production services in the domestic market have been recently considered to be a serious non-tariff barrier.